 On the Blinkist website you can of course find a short version of the story behind the company.
 It is so nicely summarized that I just want to quote it at this point:

 Once upon a time there were four friends.
 During their university time, they eagerly exchanged notes and knowledge from books - and shone in the exams with their grades.
 In 2012 they suddenly had all jobs and an eventful life and hardly found time to read.
 They knew there had to be an easy way to learn something new every day, despite their job and everyday life, and they put their heads together.
 And tadaa: Blinkist was born!
 Three years later, we flashed more than 2000 of the world's best non-fiction books and packed the core ideas from them into easy-to-understand nibbles that anyone can read in 15 minutes.

 So after looking at the Blinkist concept a bit and taking a look at the selection of German books, I decided to become a member of the service for a year.
-For just under 80 EUR I clicked on the premium version of the Blinkist accounts (yes, paid for it myself and not sponsored by Blinkist!), Because only this one also includes the audio service, with which you can not only access the books the Blinkist app, but can also consume it as an audio book.
+For just under 80 EUR I clicked the premium version of the Blinkist accounts (yes, paid for it myself and was not sponsored by Blinkist!), because only this also includes the audio service, with which you can not only play the books in the flasherApp read, but can also consume as an audio book.

 I'm a huge fan of podcasts and audio in all forms because I can hear them both in the car and while out walking.
 For me, only the most expensive Blinkist premium account was actually considered.
 By the way, you can find more about the prices in mine Contribution to the cost of Blinkist.

 But you can also start small and get a free test account first.
 If you're already in the mood for Blinkist and don't want to read through to the end of the article, you can register here with a free account.

 A good 50 people work at Blinkist in Berlin on "compressing" books and keeping the service running with the website and app.
 A special feature of the company: There is no boss and no hierarchies (Photo: Blinkist).